 - Changes in circumstances: Child maintenance orders may be modified by the court if there is a significant change in circumstances, such as a change in the income of either parent or a change in the amount of time each parent spends with the children.

-Modifying a Child Support Order in Hawaii
+Modifying Hawaii Child Support Orders

 Factors that may Warrant a Modification